Maxwells-Angel/Maxwells-Angel.github.io/_posts/2024-09-01-SAE-Unlearning1.md

 ## Different Robustness Tests

-There were multiple additional robustness tests suggested in the Eight Methods paper.
-In my further research, I will first fix my downstream Q&A task by making the questions simpler, and then I will work on testing in-context learning for the model.
+There were multiple additional robustness tests suggested in the [Eight Methods To Investigate Robust Unlearning in LLMs](https://arxiv.org/pdf/2402.16835) paper.
+In my further research, I will first make my original downstream Q&A task simpler, then experiment with other robustness tests such as in-context learning.

 ## Work with Bigger Models